-A Minority Person Living in the USA: My Sporadic Income and the Rat Race
+Living in the USA: A Minority Person with Sporadic Income and the Rat Race

 However, back then I had relatively good jobs as QC technician, senior electronic technician, and computer operator.